pnikic/clint/README.md

         "pgn" : "pgn/all.pgn"
     });

-    // And / or if you just want to display some PGN files (ended tournaments) allPGNs.push({
+    // And/or if you just want to display some PGN files (ended tournaments) allPGNs.push({
         "name" : "Tournament (last year's edition)",
         "pgn" : "pgn/last_year.pgn",